pressomancy.analysis package

 • object_name (str) – Name of the connectivity object (e.g., “Filament”).

-• connectivity_value (int, optional) – The value to match in the connectivity map.
-Defaults to 0.
+• connectivity_value (int or float or array-like) – Object ID value or values to match in the connectivity map.

 Returns:

-A new selector with the particle slice set to the selected indices.
+A new selector with the same timestep slice and the particle slice set to the selected particle indices.

 Return type: